react-navigation/react-navigation.github.io/versioned_docs/version-8.x/nesting-navigators.md

 </TabItem>
 </Tabs>

-Here `'MyTabs'` refers to the value you pass in the `id` of the parent tab navigator whose event you want to listen to.
+Here `'Home'` refers to the name of the parent screen that contains the tab navigator whose event you want to listen to.

 ### Parent navigator's UI is rendered on top of child navigator